 - Satellite Services Sales Organization.
 Our satellite services sales organization for our broadband internet services sells through both direct and indirect channels.
-Our residential fixed broadband services are sold directly to customers through our Viasat Internet website, sales call centers and over 1,000 active retail dealers (including DirecTV).
-Our Community Internet services are sold through local distribution partnerships.
+Our residential fixed broadband services are primarily sold directly to customers through our Viasat Internet website, sales call centers and active retail dealers.
+We utilize extensive dealer networks across the United States, as well as in each country where residential fixed broadband services are offered.
+Our Prepaid Internet services are sold through local distribution partnerships.
 Our business internet offerings are sold through a mix of direct sales personnel who work with enterprises and a network of enterprise-focused master agents and wholesale distribution partners.
 Our commercial aviation offerings are sold direct to airlines, and our business aviation offerings are sold through direct sales and business development personnel as well as through aviation-focused value-added resellers.
 Our maritime service offerings are sold through direct and indirect value-added reseller partners targeting a variety of maritime commercial prospects.
 In each case, our focus is to identify business opportunities and develop solutions for the unique needs of each customer segment. - Commercial Networks Sales Organization.
 Our commercial networks sales organization consists of sales managers and sales engineers, who act as the primary interface to establish account relationships and determine technical requirements for customer networks.
 In addition to our sales force, we maintain a highly-trained service staff to provide technical product and service support to our customers.
 The sales cycle in the commercial network market is often lengthy and it is not unusual for a sale to take up to 18 months from the initial contact through the execution of the agreement.
 The sales process often includes several network design iterations, network demonstrations and pilot networks consisting of a few sites. - Government Systems Sales Organization.
 Our government systems sales organization consists of both direct sales personnel who sell our standard products and services, and business development personnel who work with engineers, program managers, marketing managers and contract managers to identify business opportunities, develop customer relationships, develop solutions for customers' needs, prepare proposals and negotiate contractual arrangements.
 The period of time from initial contact through the point of product sale and delivery can take over three years for more complex product developments.
 Products already in production can usually be delivered to a customer between 90 to 180 days from the point of product sale. - Strategic Partners.
 To augment our direct sales efforts, we seek to develop key strategic relationships to market and sell our products and services.
 We direct our sales and marketing efforts to our strategic partners, primarily through our senior management relationships.
 In some cases a strategic ally may be the prime contractor for a system or network installation and will subcontract a portion of the project to us.
 In other cases, the strategic ally may recommend us as the prime contractor for the design and integration of the network.
 We seek strategic relationships and partners based on many factors, including financial resources, technical capability, geographic location and market presence.